intmus/inttheory22-23/_15-further-secondary-functions/c1-ex-irregularsecondary.md

 ### Conclusion

-In order to use complete chords, the chordal third of the ii<sup>7</sup> chord must remain static to become the chordal seventh of the V<sup>7</sup> like so:
+In order to use complete chords, the chordal third of the ii<sup>7</sup> chord must remain static to become the chordal seventh of the V<sup>7</sup>:

 {% capture ex5 %}X:5
 T:Harmonizing consecutive seventh chords